Get Email Updates • Email this Topic • Print this Page

 In that sense its pretty interesting and often worthwhile to contemplate what that future is going to be like after this event happens.
 I would say apart from being a good person in this life, its the 2nd most important thing to think about.
 And if the 2nd thing influences positively on the 1st thing, well thats even better.

-I suppose the souls future post death and your own future in 4, 8 years, are completely separate circumstances, but for some reason it is still interesting, exciting and in some way important to me.
-Smile
+I suppose the souls future post death and your own future in 4, 8 years, are completely separate circumstances, but for some reason it is still interesting and exciting to me.

 I'm also in the internet/technology business, so predicting the future of technology in ones life is a little different in that sense